 Association for Human Rights in Central Asia (AHRCA) expresses its concern that:

-— Shbnam Khudoydodova has no access to defence in Belorussia;
+- Shbnam Khudoydodova has no access to defense in Belorussia;

 — she is cut off from the outside world, the conditions of her detention are damaging her health and comparable to torture;